 The link to Inbox Dollars is www.inboxdollars.com

 NOTE: I also had an account on Cash Crate.
-In the end I cancelled that one because there was something about it that I didn’t trust.
+In the end, I canceled that one because there was something about it that I didn’t like or trust.
 It was also very difficult to qualify for enough surveys to do my first cash out.
-In fact, my email account started getting some annoying spam after starting on Cash Crate.
+In fact, my email account started getting some annoying spam soon after starting on Cash Crate.

 Your rewards in Swagbucks are … well … swagbucks or SBs.
 They have an a daily minimum that pays out extra SBs if you you can hit it (no penalty if you don’t), poll questions, store coupons to print and clip and you get extra SBs for each one redeemed, tasks you can do through Clickworker, and you can get points for browsing the internet through their browser.
 There is also video to watch for SBs (in fact you could put the video up on a second monitor and let it run with very little interaction and rack up points).
 There is also a plugin for your browser that will send you alerts throughout the day for Swagcodes which you go find and plug into the website for yet more Swagbucks.